 If your guide is set to a specific page, copy the Current URL in the debugger and go to the Pages page, and click on the Page your guide is set to.
 You will see at least one Rule for that page.
 Click on "Test Rule" to the right of each Page rule, and in the "Test Url" box, paste the Current URL from the debugger.
 If the Current URL does not match any of the page rules, then the page you are on with the debugger loaded, does not fit the Page you have the guide set to.
 Here is an article that goes into more detail about Urls and Page Tagging.

-The Guides section will show all the Guides available to the current visitor.
-If the guide you are expecting to load is in this list, that means your current visitor fits the segment of the guide.
+The Guides section will show all the Guides available to the current visitor based on Page and Segment.
+If the guide you are expecting to load is in this list, that means your current visitor fits the segment of the guide and the url you are on matches the Page the guide is set to.
 Click on the guide for more details.
 Here are a few things to watch out for (they'll also help you get acquainted with this section of the debugger):

 1. Launched is set to Automatic and Has Been Seen is set to True.